eclipse-openj9/openj9-docs/docs/tool_jdmpview.md

 # Dump viewer (`jdmpview`)

 The dump viewer is a command-line tool that allows you to examine the contents of system dumps produced from the OpenJ9 VM.
 The dump viewer allows you to view both Java&trade; and native information from the time the dump was produced.
+You can run the dump viewer on one platform to work with dumps from another platform.

 For long running tasks, the dump viewer can also be run in batch mode.